DevOpsMansa/MERN-bookStore-frontEnd/README.md

 - Create wireframes and user interface designs.
 - Set up project management tools and communication channels.

-### Backend Development:

-- Folder Structure
-  bookStore - capStone
-  Mern-Server (Back-end)
-  index.js File - Main entry point
-  .env file - Keep top secrets
-  .gitignore - ignore top secret file in github and more README.md - Project details

-* Set up the Node.js environment.
-* Initialize Express.js framework for building RESTful APIs.
-* Design MongoDB database schema for books and inventory management.
-* Implement CRUD (Create, Read, Update, Delete) operations for books and inventory.
-* Implement user authentication and authorization using JWT (JSON Web Tokens).
-* Test API endpoints using Postman or similar tools.
-* Include at least one form of user authentication/authorization within the application.

 ### Frontend Development:

-Folder Structure
+  #### Folder Structure
-Set up React.js environment using Create React App.
+    * Set up React.js environment using Create React App.
-Develop UI components based on wireframes and designs.
+    *  Develop UI components based on wireframes and designs.
-Implement routing using React Router.
+    * mplement routing using React Router.
-Integrate APIs to fetch and display book data.
+    * Integrate APIs to fetch and display book data.
-Implement user authentication and authorization flows.
+    * Implement user authentication and authorization flows.
-Develop forms for user interaction such as login, registration, and checkout.
+    * Develop forms for user interaction such as login, registration, and checkout.
-Use CSS to style the application.
+    * Use TailwindCSS to style the application.
-Create at least four different views or pages for the application.
+    * Create at least four different views or pages for the application.
-Create some form of navigation that is included across the application’s pages, utilizing React Router for page rendering.
+    * Create some form of navigation that is included across the application’s pages, utilizing React Router for page rendering.
-Ensure responsiveness and cross-browser compatibility.
+    * Ensure responsiveness and cross-browser compatibility.

 ### Inventory Management:

-Develop admin panel UI for inventory management.
+  * Develop admin panel UI for inventory management.
-Implement functionalities for adding, editing, and deleting books.
+  * Implement functionalities for adding, editing, and deleting books.
-Incorporate search and filter options for easy inventory management.
+  * Incorporate search and filter options for easy inventory management.
-Implement notifications for low stock or out-of-stock items.
+  * Implement notifications for low stock or out-of-stock items.
-Secure admin functionalities with appropriate authorization.
+  * Secure admin functionalities with appropriate authorization.

 ### Testing: